 Primary bile acids are made in the liver, using cholesterol as the base.
 As bile acids circulate (via enterohepatic circulation), UDCA is returned to the liver and conjugated with taurine to form TUDCA.
 Besides mitigating endoplasmic reticulum (ER) stress, this process also prevents cell death (aka apoptosis).

 TUDCA stands for tauroursodeoxycholic acid while UDCA stands for ursodeoxycholic acid.
 They are both bile salts, but UDCA is a more common form.
 When the intestinal microbiota (the gut flora) produces the “secondary bile acids,” they make UDCA first.
 When UDCA metabolizes in the lower intestine, it binds to taurine to become TUDCA .

 The Benefits of TUDCA

 Nootropics have skyrocketed in popularity recently.
-If you’re looking at optimizing your cognitive functioning, improving your memory, and supporting your defenses against neurological disease, TUDCA may be the perfect fit.* TUDCA crosses the blood-brain barrier and has become a promising subject in the scientific community for its protective effects on the brain .*
+TUDCA may be a good fit if you’re looking to support memory and cognitive function..* TUDCA crosses the blood-brain barrier and has become a promising subject in the scientific community for its protective effects on the brain .*

 TUDCA is classified into a group of molecules known as chemical chaperones .
 These can be described as compounds that restore the correct destination of incorrectly localized or aggregated proteins by stabilizing their structure and facilitating the folding process.

-Research studies show that TUDCA improves apolipoprotein E4 (APOE4) macrophage function, a protein associated with the liver, central nervous system, adrenals and other tissues.* It also acts as a mitochondrial stabilizer and anti-apoptotic (anti-cell death) agent in several models of neurological disease.* TUDCA provides neuroprotective support .*
+Research studies show that TUDCA works to provide multi-system support.* It also acts to support mitochondrial stabilization and supports the prevention of cell death in several models of neurological disease. * TUDCA also provides neuroprotective support .*